 By the time we finished installing all the pots, our last pot left me working in the dark.
 This leaner pot sits directly outside our back patio so I wanted to make sure it contained beautiful plants.
 So here we planted a Carnation and a Freesia.

 Now we must sit back and see how our new outdoor potted plants perform.
-We will wait to see how well the location of these plants work and how well they thrive.
-Questions left to be answered are whether there will be just enough or possibly too much water, enough, too much or too little sun and whether the plants will grow planted together or whether they will eventually crowd each other out.
+We will wait to see how well the location of these plants works and how well they thrive.
+Questions left to be answered are whether there will be just enough or possibly too much water, enough, too much, or too little sun, and whether the plants will grow planted together or whether they will eventually crowd each other out.

 I know some adjusting will take place and not all plants will survive.
 Hence, this is why I grabbed my camera to document how well they looked back when.
 Several of our neighbors have already stopped by complimenting us on the new pots and that makes this ‘greenhorn’ green thumb very happy!